coopernurse/seattlefoodnotbombs.org/content/about.md

 A ragtag group of fine individuals who believe in a kinder world.
 If you agree with the principles above we encourage you to [join us](/join/).

-## Free Market Disclaimer
+## Free Market

 There is another Food Not Bombs group in Seattle that goes by Food Not Bombs Free Market.
-We are not affiliated with them in any way but have received complaints about certain problematic members of the group, so this is a disclaimer for people to be aware of these issues if they want to seek them out.
+It takes place at Cascade Playground at 1:30PM on Sundays.
+The Free Market is a separate event from this hot meal share.